(one synonym : Halone coryphaea Turner, 1915)

 This Caterpillar is thought to feed on

-The adult moths have forewings that are dark brown with white speckles.
-The hindwings are yellow with a broad irregular dark brown margin.
+The adult moths have forewings that are dark brown with off-white markings.
+The hindwings are yellow with a narrow irregular dark brown margin.
 The wingspan is about 2.5 cms.

 The species occurs in